nyu-systems/Grendel-GS/README.md

 ## Setup

 Ensure you have Conda, GPU with compatible driver and cuda environment installed on your machine, as prerequisites.
 Then please install `PyTorch`, `Torchvision`, `Plyfile`, `tqdm` which are essential packages.
+Make sure PyTorch version >= 1.10 to have torchrun for distributed training.
 Finally, compile and install two dependent cuda repo `diff-gaussian-rasterization` and `simple-knn` containing our customized cuda kernels for rendering and etc.

 We provide a yml file for easy environment setup.
 However, you should choose the versions to match your local running environment.
 ```